 Chair: Anita Frew

-Other members: Roberto Cirillo, Jacqui Ferguson, Helena Ganczakowski, Keith Layden, John Ramsay
+Other members: Roberto Cirillo, Jacqui Ferguson, Chris Good, Keith Layden, Nawal Ouzren, John Ramsay, Julie Kim

 Reviews the structure, size and composition of the Board and its committees.
 Identifies and nominates candidates for appointment to the Board and is responsible for succession planning and evaluation of the balance of skills, knowledge, experience and diversity on the Board.